hotternative/hotternative/README.md

 - 👋 Hi, I’m @hotternative
-- 👀 I’m proficient in Python web development and data analysis.
+- 🌱 I’m a senior software engineer, most proficient in Python web development and data analysis
-- 🌱 I’m currently improving my system design and algorithms.
-- 💞️ I’m looking to collaborate on side projects.
 - 📫 How to reach me: l001d at hotmail dot com

 <!---